 Project Status Update

-The project will occur in two phases, starting construction this summer and continuing through 2015.
-Phase 1 was completed in summer 2014.
+The project will occur in two phases, Phase 1 was completed in summer 2014.

-Construction of Phase 2 will begin again in the spring of 2015 and is anticipated to go until mid-October.
+Construction of Phase 2 will begin again on Tues.
+May 26th and is anticipated to go until mid-October.
 All major trail events will be accommodated by re-opening the trail for events.
 Pedestrian and Bicycle detour routes will be posted on the Parks and Recreation Facebook page, Twitter and here on the project web site while work has commenced.

 The contractor has been selected for Phase 2 of the 2015 Lanie Fleischer Chester Creek Trail project.
-Construction is scheduled to begin after May 21st.
+Construction will begin on May 26th.
 The project will occur in two segments.
-Segment 1 will start after May 21st and go until July 31** (tentatively).
+Segment 1 will start after May 26st and go until July 31** (tentatively).
 Segment 2 will begin July 31** and go through September, possibly into October (**schedule is subject to change).
-We will be finalizing the schedule and detour plan by mid-May.
 Stay tuned for more updates.
 To view the draft detour plan or the final 100% construction documents, click on links in sidebar to right.

 (Posted 12/23/14 at 1:00pm):